-In a recent annual report to the Office of Environment & Heritage, it was confirmed that our extended network rescued 3,896 native fauna.
-Though just over a quarter [1,041] were released back into the bush within the 12 month-period, several hundred wildlife required extended rehabilitation throughout a 12-18 month period [macropods up to 12 months and wombats up to 18 months].
+In a recent annual report to the Department of Planning, Industry and Environment [formerly the Office of Environment & Heritage], it was confirmed that our extended network rescued 3,896 native fauna.
+Though just over a quarter [1,041] were released back into the bush within the 12 month period, several hundred wildlife required extended rehabilitation throughout a 12-18 month period [macropods up to 12 months and wombats up to 18 months].

 For the Southern Highlands region, Native Wildlife Rescue received nearly 1500 calls for the urgent assistance of sick, injured or orphaned wildlife.

 Every year many inadvertently collide into passing cars.
 Some make it to safety, but a majority do not.
-Most are either terminally injured upon impact or too young and weak to survive — statistics of a broken evolution and eroding ecosystem.
+Either they are terminally injured upon impact or too young and weak to survive — they form part of a broken evolution and eroding ecosystem.

 Despite our attempts to rescue them, only a quarter return to the bush to fulfil their ecological purpose.
-As a consequence, thousands of wildlife are forever lost over time.
+As a consequence, our biodiversity becomes more fragmented.